Careers at Catholic Volunteer Network:

 Program Formation Coordinator

-The Program Formation Coordinator is responsible for executing Amate House’s Volunteer program and overseeing Volunteer communities.
+Description: The Program Formation Coordinator is responsible for executing Amate House’s Volunteer program and overseeing Volunteer communities.
 The Program Formation Coordinator works collaboratively with Amate House Staff and Board of Directors in support of Amate House initiatives.
 The Program Formation Coordinator publicly represents Amate House in relationships with collaborators and partners in all matters related to programming.
 The Program Formation Coordinator reports to the Amate House Executive Director.

 Description: The Sisters of Bon Secours, USA are expanding Bon Secours Volunteer Ministry (BSVM) to Richmond, VA.
 This opening for a BSVM Site Leader, Richmond is a brand new position.
 The Site Leader will assist in developing the ministry in Richmond while guiding the BSVM volunteers to fully engage in the charism of the Sisters of Bon Secours and fulfill BSVM’s mission of creating “transformation through service with others.”
 In support of this mission, the Site Leader will lead the development of the volunteers’ intentional community, the development of the volunteer ministries, and the development of volunteer discernment and professional growth.
 This is a full-time position based in Richmond, VA with some travel to MD.